-Phrases, which are basic constituents of clauses (along with subordinate clauses), are groups of words organized around what is called a head-word, which is obligatory (it is not grammatical to omit this word) and which determines the grammatical nature of the phrase.
+Phrases, which are basic constituents of clauses (along with subordinate clauses), are groups of words organized around what is called a head word, which is obligatory (it is not grammatical to omit this word) and which determines the grammatical nature of the phrase.
 For example, if the head of the phrase is a noun, the phrase is called a noun phrase (NP).
 Similarly, if the head is a verb, the phrase is a verb phrase (VP).
-In English, head-words can be verbs, nouns, adjectives, adverbs, or prepositions.
-A phrase can be made of one word only, which in this case is the head-word itself.
+In English, head words can be verbs, nouns, adjectives, adverbs, or prepositions.
+A phrase can be made of one word only, which in this case is the head word itself.

 Verb phrases are the most fundamental elements of the majority of languages in the world.
-In English, the verb phrase contains a main verb and other elements such as auxiliaries, modals, or adverbs.
-For example:
+In English, the verb phrase contains a main verb and other elements such as auxiliaries, modals, or adverbs:

-sang
+- sang

+- reads quickly

-reads quickly will be burning might not have come
+- will be burning

+- might not have come

-Noun phrases are also very important because they can be used in many constituents and also because the notion of noun is found in all languages, and acquired very early by children.
-In English head-nouns can be preceded by determiners and modifiers (of the head) and can be followed by postmodifiers that complement the head and can be complex phrases or even clauses.
-For example:
+Noun phrases are also very important because they can be used in many constituents and also because the notion of noun is found in all languages and acquired very early by children.
+In English, head nouns can be preceded by determiners and modifiers (of the head) and can be followed by postmodifiers that complement the head and can be complex phrases or even clauses:

-Peter
+- Peter

-my best friend
+- my best friend

-a very good story
+- · a very good story

-the house of the man
+- · the house of the man

-a house in the countryside
+- a house in the countryside

-the best trip that I ever had
+- the best trip that I ever had

-Adjective phrases contain an adjective as a head, which can be preceded or followed by modifiers.
-For example:
+Adjective phrases contain an adjective as a head, which can be preceded or followed by modifiers:

-quick
+- quick

-very fast
+- very fast

-incredibly cold
+- · incredibly cold

-pleasant enough
+- pleasant enough

-too hot to be enjoyable
+- too hot to be enjoyable

-Adverb phrases are similar to adjective phrases but the head is an adverb rather than an adjective.
-For example:
+Adverb phrases are similar to adjective phrases, but the head is an adverb rather than an adjective:

+- · quickly

+- quite slowly

-quickly quite slowly as clearly as I could
+- as clearly as I could

-Prepositional phrases have a preposition as a head and are followed by a prepositional complement, which is most of the time a noun phrase in English.
-For example:
+Prepositional phrases have a preposition as a head and are followed by a prepositional complement, which in English is usually a noun phrase; in the following examples, the preposition is in bold:

+- on the sea

+- to London

-on the sea to London by a strange coincidence
+- by a strange coincidence

 The notion of phrase is not represented equally in all languages.
-In synthetic languages such as Navajo or Latin, and in agglutinative languages such as Hungarian or Turkish, words are composed of many morphemes.
-Complex verb phrases such as English verb phrases, that include auxiliaries and modals, do not exist.
-Instead verb forms contain many morphemes that express the same or similar values as complex verb phrases.
-Similar properties apply to noun phrases that do not include elements such as determiners, as they are morphemes of the language.
+In synthetic languages such as Navajo or Latin and in agglutinative languages such as Hungarian or Turkish, words are composed of many morphemes.
+Complex verb phrases-such as English verb phrases, which include auxiliaries and modals-do not exist in synthetic and agglutinative languages.
+Similar properties apply to noun phrases that do not include elements such as determiners, because they are morphemes of the language.
 In agglutinative languages, the most frequent prepositions feature as markers on the noun, so the notion of prepositional phrase is also limited.

-Language acquisition
+Language Acquisition